 If you choose campus accommodation, you will have a shared room.
-If you choose Homestay, you will have a private room.
+If you choose Homestay, there is a possibility that you may share a room.

 Can I live with my spouse or family in residence or in homestay?

 UBC campus residences that are suitable for couples and families are not available to ELI students.
-Some of our homestay families can provide suitable accommodation for couples; please make sure to request this early so an appropriate placement can be arranged.
 The best option for families is to arrange for their own rental accommodation.